 Champion Creatively Alive Children

 within elementary schools.
-Apply now for the opportunity to receive a grant for your school.
+Apply now for the opportunity to receive a grant for building your school's creative capacity.
 Each grant-winning school (up to 20 grants awarded) receives $2,500 and Crayola products valued at $1,000

 Actual product assortment may vary.